home-assistant/home-assistant.io/source/_integrations/lutron.markdown

 ## Fans

-Any Maestro Fan Controls will be added as fans in home assistant.
+Any Maestro Fan Controls will be added as fans in Home Assistant.
 The fan integration uses 4 speed settings to match the Maestro controls.
-The UI will show the fan controls in percentage by default but will operate with 25%, 50%, 75%, and 100% indents.
+The UI will show the fan controls in percentage by default but also operates with 25%, 50%, 75%, and 100% indents.
+When turning on a fan if the fan speed is not specified it will default to Medium High.

 ## Occupancy Sensors